Computing Curriculum

 Implementation

 Our computing curriculum is delivered in two ways.
-The first is through delivering lessons in which pupils are taught new skills as discrete computing lessons.
+The first is through delivering lessons in which pupils are taught new skills as discrete computing lessons following the Teach Computing scheme.
 Secondly pupils are given a wide range of opportunities to link these skills across the whole curriculum so that they can apply the skills learned and develop them across a range of subjects.
 This approach will develop pupil’s computing skills and enable them to see the purpose and need for them.

 In every year group pupils are taught skill under the areas of: